Toby Everett: London Broncos

+Toronto Wolfpack

 Signing for Toronto Wolfpack for 2017 he only made three appearances due to rehabilitation for an injury.

+Dewsbury Rams

 A move to Dewsbury Rams part way through 2017 saw him make 36 appearances for the Rams before a move to neighbours Batley Bulldogs at the end of the 2018 season.

+Keighley Cougars

 The following three seasons saw Everett play 55 games for Batley but finding game time harder to come by in the 2022 season, he joined League 1 side Keighley Cougars on loan and played 14 matches for Keighley as they won the League 1 title.
 At the end of 2022 he signed a permanent contract with the Cougars.

+Hunslet RLFC

+In October 2023 he signed for Hunslet RLFC in League 1.